FelixVaughan/Replstash/README.md

-# save-debug README
+# replstash README

-This is the README for your extension "save-debug".
+This is the README for your extension "replstash".
 After writing up a brief description, we recommend including the following sections.

 ## Features